frequency-chain/docs/pages/Basics/Overview.md

 **The Power of Choice**

 Traditional web systems are centered around point-to-point communications.
-Any information that one wants to transmit to an unknown third party requires a centralized system to compile and then distribute the data to known requestors.
+Any information that one wants to transmit to an unknown third party requires a centralized system to compile and then distribute the data to known requesters.
 Frequency uses the broadcast nature of the blockchain to provide [Message](./Messages.md) metadata that allows the existence of information to be discovered by anyone.
 Thus users, be they creators or consumers, can choose their own tools.
 Users may then tune in to the data they want, ensuring user control without losing the power and value of a network.
 Frequency Providers compete for customers in an open market where users may move from one Provider to another without losing agency over their relationships or their data--ensuring a chainwide focus on User needs and desires.